“Just run the presses – print money.”

 Fed chair Jay Powell opposes an audit for obvious reasons.
 He opposes greater transparency to the public because that would threaten the Fed’s “independence.”
 That’s really just a code word for secrecy and having no accountability.

-In reality, the Fed has never operated independent of political and banking interests.
+In reality, the Fed has never operated independently of political and banking interests.
 It has just kept its activities and entanglements invisible to public scrutiny.

 The way the anti-Trump media portray it, Trump is “breaking with longstanding tradition by trying to influence monetary policy decisions.”
 In reality, he’s just being more open and explicit about what is traditionally done through backroom deals.